arnabnandy7/arnabnandy7/README.md

 <h5 align="center">Well, it's time to take a break from the same old "no's" and try something a little more... interesting! ✨</h5>

 <p align="center">
-  If you need someone to sabotage it, I'd be perfect.
-Otherwise, I'll pass. 🛑❌
+  I would love to, but I'd rather not. 🛑❌
 </p>

 <img src="https://i.imgur.com/dBaSKWF.gif" width="100%" height="70">